lmcarreiro/vscode-smart-column-indenter/README.md

 ## Release Notes

+### 0.0.11

+Change the gif.

 ### 0.0.10

-Just changing extension tags.
+Change extension tags.
 I realize now that the more used term is "code alignment".

 ### 0.0.9

-Just add an icon.
+Add an icon.

 ### 0.0.8

-Just add some gif to make a better presentation of the extension features.
+Add some gif to make a better presentation of the extension features.

 ### 0.0.7